 Developing complex products with partners requires a common vision.
 Learn how better requirements management helps better facilitate the collaboration process by watching our webinar.

 Q: Can you speak to some of the training, some of the education that you offer on how to create effective requirements?

-Q: Does Jama provide a solution for the Jama/JIRA integration?
+Q: Does Jama Software provide a solution for the Jama/Jira integration?

-KA: Yes, the Jama to JIRA integration, as well as Jama to other tools, is something we sell directly.
-The technology itself is from a partner, not something we create internally.
-But if you buy it directly from Jama, we can help you get configured and installed as part of the implementation of Jama, so they’re coupled together.
+KA: Yes, we offer a seamless solution for integrating Jama Software with Jira , as well as Jama Connect to other tools.
+The integration technology itself is from our integration partner (TaskTop) not something we create internally.
+But we can help you get configured and installed as part of the implementation of Jama Connect, so they’re coupled together.

 Learn more about integrating Jama Connect and Atlassian Jira to improve visibility and alignment across your development teams and lifecycle by downloading our datasheet.